 Roger nodded.
 Tom continued.

-“Well, when the wife asked how the electronic thermostat worked, you gave her a seven-minute dissertation on how it was designed, with a full appendix on how the entire heating system worked, from the thermostat, to the fuel oil, to the hot water, to the pipes, to the convection in each room.
+“When the wife asked how the electronic thermostat worked, you gave her a seven-minute dissertation on how it was designed, with a full appendix on how the entire heating system worked, from the thermostat, to the fuel oil, to the hot water, to the pipes running through the house.

 What Does The Buyer Really Want To Know?

 “Like this: ‘I bought a similar thermostat for my house last year, and I love it.
 It’s really easy and it’ll save you time and money.
-In the winter, for example, you can set the timer like this, so that it automatically warms the house up a half-hour before the family wakes up.
+In the winter, you can set the timer, like this, so that a half-hour before the family wakes up, it automatically starts warming the house.
 And then, like this, so that the heat goes down about the time you typically go to bed.
-I really love mine.’
+I really love mine.'”

 “Then,” Tom continued, “they would’ve felt they were buying something easy and modern… instead of some mysterious, complicated system that will require a lifetime of electronic and hydraulic maintenance!”

-Over the next few months, he brought home buyers successfully through the buying/sales cycle — not just by selling customer benefits instead of product features, but by keeping things simple.
+Over the next few months, he brought home buyers successfully through their buying cycle — by keeping things simple.

-Are you keeping things simple in your prospects’ minds?
+Are you over-complicating things in your prospects’ minds?

 Photo by http://radiateur-ars.com